dpsa4fl/dpsa4fl-example-project/README.md

 ### 2. Setting up a local janus instance

 Clone the [dpsa4fl-testing-infrastructure](https://github.com/dpsa-project/dpsa4fl-testing-infrastructure)
-repository into a directory of your choice (here `~`).
-Make sure to clone the submodules as well.
+repository into a directory of your choice (here `.`).
+Make sure to clone the submodules as well, e.g. using the `--recursive` flag.
 ```fish
 ~> git clone --recursive https://github.com/dpsa-project/dpsa4fl-testing-infrastructure
 ```